Exact solutions in quantum field theory under rotation: Relativistic kinetic theory

 We now consider more closely the effect of varying the particle mass for both scalars and fermions.
 To make the comparison relevant, we consider the energy density per particle degree of freedom, which amounts to dividing $E_{\rm F}$ by $2g_{\rm {F}}$ (the factor of two is required since the particle and anti-particle states are explicitly taken into account) and $E_{\rm S}$ by $g_{\rm {S}}$.
 Furthermore, we consider the case of vanishing chemical potential, $\mu_0 =0$, since we have not introduced this quantity for scalars.

 Figure \ref{fig:RKT_mass}(a) shows the effect of the particle mass on the energy density and pressure on the rotation axis.
 For both scalars and fermions, these quantities decrease as the particle mass increases.
 In figure \ref{fig:RKT_mass}(b) we plot the quantity $1 - 3 P / E$, which vanishes in the massless limit.
 For a constant value of the Lorentz factor $\Gamma$, we see that $1 - 3P / E$ increases as the mass is increased, thus the ratio $3P / E$ decreases.
-As the SOL is approached, $1 - 3P/E$ decreases as a power of $\Gamma^{-1}$, showing that in the vicinity of the SOL, the gas behaves as though its constituents were massless.
+As the SLS is approached, $1 - 3P/E$ decreases, showing that in the vicinity of the SLS, the gas behaves as though its constituents were massless.